HKyatham/ROS2_Based_Control_System_for_-Managing_Three_Thermostats/README.md

 # ROS2_Based_Control_System_for_ Managing_Three_Thermostats

-The Requirements for this project are stated below:
+The Requirements for this project and step involved in building one are stated below:

 1. Generate a random temperature (between 0°C and 40°C) and store this value in your class as the current temperature.
 Temperatures should be represented as integer values.
 2. Publish the randomly generated temperature data to topic temperature at a frequency of 3 Hz.